SS Boniface (1928): Details of Boniface

 Boniface had nine corrugated furnaces with a combined grate area of 195 sqft.
 The furnaces heated three single-ended boilers with a combined heating surface of 8859 sqft.
 The boilers supplied steam at 215 lbf/in2 to one three-cylinder triple-expansion engine.

 Steam exhausted from the low-pressure cylinder of the piston engine passed through a diverter valve to a steam turbine.
 Via double-reduction gearing and a Föttinger fluid coupling the turbine drove the same shaft as the piston engine.

 Boniface's sister ship Basil, built only four months earlier, had exactly the same piston engine but without the Bauer-Wach turbine and coupling system.
 Basil's three-cylinder engine was rated at 600 NHP.
-Boniface's combined piston and turbine powerplant was rated at 668 NHP, which was 11 percent more than Basil's and gave her a speed of 12.5 kn.
+Boniface's combined piston and turbine powerplant was rated at 668 NHP, which was 11 per cent more than Basil's and gave her a speed of 12.5 kn.

 Boniface's UK official number was 149685.
 Lloyd's Register does not record code letters for her for the years 1930–33.
 In 1934 there was an international revision of ship identification and Boniface was given the call sign GNSK.